-COMMUNITY SERVICES AND SUPPORTS (CSS) Innovation (INN) Managing Assets for Security and Health (M.A.S.H.)
-Senior Supports for Housing Stability
+Managing Assets for Security and Health (M.A.S.H.)
+Senior Support to Reduce Homelessness

 The purpose of the Managing Assets for Security and Health (MASH) program is to provide multiple key supports for seniors at risk of homelessness.
 The program began on October 1, 2022, and is scheduled to end June 30, 2027.
 The project's goal is to provide creative case management, therapeutic, and material support to enrolled seniors at risk of losing their housing due to fiscal, cognitive, or physical restrictions.
 By assigning and monitoring volunteers to work with homebound seniors, the clients will build a trusting relationship with the organization and be more likely to engage in a housing resource plan to include essential services and concrete resources as needed.
 The participants will be able to explore multiple solutions to their housing situation over time, increasing the chances for success in a new placement.
 By matching trained specialty peer volunteers with homebound seniors who can help identify and work with those seniors who are in jeopardy of losing their current housing.